weaveworks/weave/docs/ipam.md

 The commands supported by the allocator via the http interface are:

 - Allocate: request one IP address for a container in a subnet
+- Lookup: fetch the previously-allocated IP address for a container in a subnet
 - Free: return an IP address that is currently allocated
 - Claim: request a specific IP address for a container (e.g. because it is already using that address)

+Each http request either specifies a subnet, or if no subnet is specified this is taken as a request to allocate in a pre-defined default subnet.

 The allocator also watches via the Docker event mechanism: if a container dies then all IP addresses allocated to that container are